 Primary and secondary schools can request financial contributions to enhance educational and sporting programs.
 School contributions are voluntary and are not compulsory.

 Whether you pay the fees is a matter for you to decide.
-Parents who cannot pay for elective subjects because of hardship may be helped by the student assistance scheme or other similar funds.
-Speak to the principal to get more information or discuss your situation.
+Parents who cannot pay for elective subjects because of hardship may be helped from funding held at the school.
+Speak to the principal to get more information or to discuss your situation.

 - I am concerned that some of the children at the school may not be immunised.
 What happens if there is an outbreak of, say, measles at our school?

-If there is an outbreak of measles—or a similar infectious disease—at the school any children for whom proof of immunisation has not been provided will be required to remain at home for the duration of the outbreak.
+If there is an outbreak of measles—or another vaccine preventable disease—at the school, any children for whom proof of immunisation has not been provided, or is incomplete, may be asked by public health officials to remain at home during the outbreak.

-More information about immunisation can be found on our website.
+More information about immunisation and vaccine preventable diseases can be found on our website.

 - What is the best food to pack in a school lunch box?

 A healthy diet can boost learning and help your child thrive during the school day.
-Learning makes kids hungry and these simple food tips will help yours think more clearly.
+Learning makes kids hungry and these simple food tips may help your child think more clearly.

-Check out the great lunch box recipes from sandwiches to snacks and treats to help you be clever about what you feed your child.
+Check out the great lunch box recipes from sandwiches to snacks and treats.

-Lunch is when kids play, and the article lunch versus play outlines the reason for packing smart snacks.
+Lunch is when kids have time to eat and to play, and the article lunch versus play outlines the reason for packing smart snacks.

 Be mindful that food allergies can develop at any time and it is important in managing allergies to avoid exposure to known allergens.
-Check ingredients before using a recipe and remind your child not to share food from their lunchbox.
+Be mindful that there are likely to be students at your child's school allergic to some foods and remind your child not to share food from their lunchbox.

 Sometimes a school may request certain foods are not brought to a school so check with your principal if you are unsure.
-For more information read the Food Allergies and Anaphylaxis - information sheet for schools check out the Anaphylaxis information.
+For more information see the information on our website.

-- My child has a medical condition which may require medication at school.
+- My child has a health condition which may require medication at school.
 What do I need to do?

 More information on health conditions and administering prescribed medication at school is available on our website.